 The court convicted her her of DWI.
 Although this was her second DWI, the court sentenced her to only ten days in jail.

-Voters were also very forgiving.
-They re-elected her the next year.
+Voters were also very forgiving of this politician arrested for drunk driving.
+After all they re-elected her the next year.

 State Sen. Roy Ashburn pleaded no contest to two counts of DWI.
 The court sentenced him to two days in jail and three years of probation.
 The state suspended his driver’s license and fined him nearly $2,000.
 It also required him to take a class for DUI offenders.